 1. Winter Park’s Alpine Slide

-This park deserves to be at the top of the list because of the longest alpine slide in the state.
+This park deserves to be at the top of the list because it’s the longest alpine slide in the state.
 Its length is 3000 feet (more than 900 meters) so the rider has enough time to realize what’s going on, handle the speed, and take in the sights.

 Many bends, different angles, changing views, and entertaining track will leave you wanting more.
 The Winter Park Alpine Slide operates from early June to the first of October.